Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (4) Notice.
 The water supplier shall, within 10 days of completion of each public notification required under Subchapter D (relating to public notification) with the exception of a CCR, submit to the Department a certification that it has fully complied with the public notification requirements.
 The water supplier shall include with this certification a representative copy of each type of notice distributed, published, posted and made available to persons served by the system and to the media and a description of the means undertaken to make the notice available.

 (5) Siting plan.
-The water supplier shall submit to the Department a written sample siting plan for routine coliform sampling as required by § 109.303(a)(2) (relating to sampling requirements) within 30 days of receipt of the Department’s request for this information.
+The water supplier shall submit to the Department a written sample siting plan for routine and repeat coliform sampling as required under § 109.301(3) by September 24, 2016.
+A public water system that begins operation after September 24, 2016, shall submit the sample siting plan prior to serving water to the public.

-(A) A list of available sample site locations in the distribution system to be used for routine monitoring purposes, including the first service connection (or Department approved equivalent) and dead ends.
+(A) A list of sample site locations as specified in § 109.303(a)(2) (relating to sampling requirements) in the distribution system to be used for routine monitoring purposes.

 (B) The name of the company or individual collecting the samples.

-(A) The population served by the system.
+(F) The population served by the system.

-(B) The accessibility of sample sites.
+(G) A description of the accessibility of sample sites.

 (6) Records.
 Upon request by the Department, the water supplier shall submit copies of records required to be maintained under this subchapter.